LaunchCodeEducation/linux/content/configurations/virtualbox/mac-instructions/index.md

 Before moving forward with the security preferences section of this installation process please ensure that the installation was successful.
 This should be indicated through the installer and look similar to the image below
 {{% /notice %}}

+After the installation is successful you can click the `close` button.

 ![installation-successful-image](pictures/installation-successful-image.png?classes=border&height=650px)

 {{% notice warning %}}
 Do not move forward with the below instructions until the installation process is complete!
 Please see above image and details for more information.
 {{% /notice %}}

-To make the required changes to our Security & Privacy we will need to unlock the security preferences by hitting the padlock icon in the bottom left corner.
+To make the required changes to our Security & Privacy we will need to unlock the security preferences by clicking the `padlock icon` in the bottom left corner.
 This will ask you to enter your password.
 Please provide your credentials.

 ![security-preferences-menu](pictures/security-preferences-menu.png?classes=border&height=650px)

 ![system-preferences-password](pictures/system-preferences-password.png?classes=border&height=650px)

 Once you have entered your password you will see a "System software from developer "Oracle America, Inc" has been updated towards the bottom of your settings window.
+Click the `Allow` button.

 ![allow-oracle-software](pictures/allow-oracle-software.png?classes=border&height=650px)

 After clicking the allow button you will be prompted to restart your machine.
-If the VirtualBox installation has been completed click the `Restart` button.
+If the VirtualBox installation has been completed you can click the `Restart` button.

 {{% notice warning %}}
 Do not restart your machine until the installation has been completed